janreges/siteone-crawler/README.md

 * `--accept-encoding=<string>`: Accept-Encoding header value.
 Defaults to `gzip, deflate, br` if not specified.
 * `--timeout=<seconds>`: Timeout duration in seconds for the HTTP requests.
 Defaults to `10` seconds if not specified.
 * `--table-url-column-size=<num>`: Basic URL column size in chars.
 Defaults to `120` chars if not specified.
+* `--max-queue-length=<num>`: The maximum length of the waiting URL queue.
+Increase in case of large websites, but expect higher memory requirements.
+Defaults to `1000` if not specified.
+* `--max-visited-urls=<num>`: The maximum number of the visited URLs.
+Increase in case of large websites, but expect higher memory requirements.
+Defaults to `5000` if not specified.
+* `--max-url-length=<num>`: The maximum supported URL length in chars.
+Increase in case of very long URLs with query params, but expect higher memory requirements.
+Defaults to `2000` if not specified.
 * `--add-random-query-params`: Whether to add random query parameters to the URL.
 This can help in testing cache behavior.
 * `--remove-query-params`: Whether to remove all query parameters from the parsed URLs.
 * `--show-urls-without-domain`: If set, URLs displayed in the output table will not include the domain.